logaretm/vee-validate/README.md

 Read the [documentation and demos](http://vee-validate.logaretm.com/).

+### Compatability

+This library uses ES6 Promises so be sure to provide a polyfill for it for the browsers that does not support it.

 ### Contributing

 You are welcome to contribute to this repo with anything you think is useful. fixes are more than welcome.